History of English cricket (1726–1750): Matches

-A controversial match took place on Monday, 23 August 1731, when Thomas Chambers' XI took on the 2nd Duke of Richmond's XI (i.e., effectively a Middlesex v.
-Sussex match) at Richmond Green in a return match played for 200 guineas.
-It is notable in one sense as the earliest match of which the team scores are known: Richmond's XI 79, Chambers' XI 119; Richmond's XI 72, Chambers' XI 23/5 (approximately).
-The game ended promptly at a pre-agreed time although Chambers' XI with "four or five more to have come in" and needing "about 8 to 10 notches" clearly had the upper hand.
+A controversial match took place on Monday, 23 August 1731, when Thomas Chambers' XI met the 2nd Duke of Richmond's XI (i.e., effectively a Middlesex v.
+Sussex match) in a return match at Richmond Green, played for 200 guineas.
+It is notable in one sense as the earliest match of which the team scores are known: Richmond's XI 79, Chambers' XI 119; Richmond's XI 72, Chambers' XI 23 for 5 (approximately).
+The game ended promptly at a pre-agreed time, although Chambers' XI with "four or five more to have come in" and needing "about 8 to 10 notches" clearly had the upper hand.
 The result caused a fracas among the crowd who were incensed by the prompt finish because the Duke of Richmond had arrived late and delayed the start of the game.
 The riot resulted in some of the Sussex players "having the shirts torn off their backs; and it was said a law suit would commence about the play".
 On Wednesday, 8 September, the Daily Post Boy reported that "(on 6 September) 11 of Surrey beat the 11 who about a fortnight ago beat the Duke of Richmond's men".
 This would suggest that the Duke of Richmond conceded his controversial game against Chambers' XI.
-Middlesex patron Thomas Chambers was a probable forebear of Lord Frederick Beauclerk.

-A dispute arose over scheduled finishing time in the London v Middlesex match at the Artillery Ground on 13 September 1732.
+A dispute arose over scheduled finishing time in the London versus Middlesex match at the Artillery Ground on 13 September 1732.
 London, batting last, needed seven more runs to win with six wickets standing when a Middlesex player tried to terminate the game as a draw by claiming time was up.
 According to the scorer's watch, there were still several minutes to go.
 The newspaper report said that the London players intended legal action as over £100 was at stake.